Tall Dock, Pale Dock, Smooth Dock, Peach-Leaf Dock

 The genus, Rumex L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 194 species in the Rumex genus (as of 6-12-20 when I am updating this page).
-The genus is a member of the Polygonaceae Family with a total of 55 genera.
+Plants of the World Online lists 194 species in the Rumex genus (as of 3-19-21 when I last updated this page).
+The genus is a member of the plant family Polygonaceae with a total of 55 genera.
 Those numbers could change periodically as updates are made.

 The above distribution map for Rumex altissimus is from the USDA Plants Database.
 The map on Plants of the World Online is similar but does not show as much range.
 I am sure someday they will be the same…